flammie/omorfi/README.md

 ## Downloading and further information

-Omorfi packages can be downloaded from github:
+Omorfi source packages can be downloaded from github:

 * [omorfi releases](https://github.com/flammie/omorfi/releases)